Liberty Flames football: History

 In 1971, Jerry Falwell and Elmer L. Towns established a private Christian school in Lynchburg Baptist College.
 Falwell stated a plan to “have our athletic program comparable to USC, to Notre Dame, to Alabama, to anybody in time,”, with the football team beginning play in 1973.
 They played in the National Association of Intercollegiate Athletics until 1980 before moving onto NCAA Division II for seven years.
 They played in Division I-AA from 1988 to 2017.
 Fred Banks was the first Liberty player to be drafted in the NFL in 1985.
 The Flames had their practice facility on Treasure Island near Riverside Park until the flood of November 6, 1985, which devastated the facility.
 They moved their football operations to campus and, in 1989, to the newly constructed Williams Stadium there.

+Liberty celebrates first Big South title 2007.

 Danny Rocco era (2006–2011)

 In 2007, the Flames captured their first Big South Conference Football championship with a 31–0 victory over Gardner-Webb.
 The Flames capped off their second year under head coach Danny Rocco with an 8–3 record and an unblemished 4–0 Big South record to claim the title.

-Liberty ran its unbeaten Big South streak to 11-straight games, finishing back-to-back conference championship seasons with a 30–10 victory over Gardner-Webb.
+In 2008, Liberty ran its unbeaten Big South streak to 11-straight games, finishing back-to-back conference championship seasons with a 30–10 victory over Gardner-Webb.
 The Flames finished with a 10–2 record on the year and finished the conference slate unbeaten at 5–0.
 The Flames to become the first team in Big South history to win five conference games in a season and joined Gardner-Webb as the only two teams to post consecutive unbeaten seasons.
 Liberty finished ranked 15th in the FCS Coaches Poll and 14th in the Sports Network Poll.

 Undefeated in Big South play for 2009, the Flames just needed to capture a win over Stony Brook in the season finale to secure a 3rd straight Big South Conference Championship.
 Stony Brook who had only lost one game in Big South play (a 30–27 overtime loss to Charleston Southern the previous week) for 2009 could claim half of the Big South Championship with a win over Liberty.
 The Seawolves won the game 36–33 to share the 2009 Big South Championship with the Flames.

 Liberty again became conference co-champions again in 2010.
 Coastal beat Liberty for the first time since 2006 then the Flames bounced back the next week to secure a win over Stony Brook and a share of the conference championship (three-way tie with Coastal Carolina and Stony Brook).

 After the 2011 season, Rocco left Liberty for the head coaching job at Richmond.